Applifting/pomuzeme.si/doc/actors.md

 ## Volunteer

-Voltuneer is someone who registered at the pomuzeme.si website and successfully verified their mobile number.
+Voltuneer is someone who registered at the pomuzeme.si website and successfully verified their mobile number or registered through organisation's channel for this organisation.

 The main functionalities for the Volunteer: